tjl2/ey-passenger-tweaks/README.md

 Caveats
 =======
-* The syntax in this recipe is set to work with our latest cookbooks version (1.1.116) if you are running any older version of the main cookbooks, then the memory_limit variable in the recipe needs to be provided in bytes, not MB
+* The syntax in this recipe is set to work with our cookbooks version >=1.1.116 if you are running any older version of the main cookbooks, then the memory_limit variable in the recipe needs to be provided in bytes, not MB
 * This recipe is only made to work with a single app, as it's more of a proof of